 Combat Veteran Operated

-And, give back to disabled veterans.
+But also... give back to disabled veterans!

-We work diligently with local organizations to get support for our mission to put a smile on veterans’ faces who endure daily physical, emotional and at times mental struggles or challenges.
+We work diligently with local organizations to get support for our mission to put a smile on veterans’ faces who endure daily, physical, emotional and at times mental struggles or challenges.

 Disabled Vet Amputee Reeling In A fish With The Help Of His Fellow Vets...

 Wahoo Action Aboard The Knotty Veteran!!!!

 Why Dedicate Our Mission To Gifting Disabled Veteran Trips?

 Soldiers leaving the military very suddenly lose their sense of belonging and purpose.

 They have been a part of a unit that shares extreme experiences and who are bonded by their mission.

 All of that camaraderie vanishes the moment you are discharged.